tessercat/pbx-docs/client/notes.md

 - Registers callbacks with its Client to handle client socket and session events and messages.
+- Registers callbacks with its Connection to handle connection events.
+- Provides nav status and menu objects that manage and display navbar content.
+- Provides a HelpDialog object that shows basic troubleshooting information.
 - Provides a PeersPanel object that manages and displays a peer's list of known peers.